Dominant Czech Samkova wins cross gold

-ROSA KHUTOR, Russia Czech Eva Samkova's searing pace helped her avoid the rough and tumble of the pack and dominate the snowboarding cross final on Sunday to win her country's first gold medal at the Sochi Olympics.
+ROSA KHUTOR, Russia Czech Eva Samkova's searing pace helped her avoid the rough and tumble of the pack and dominate the snowboarding cross final on Sunday to win the gold medal at the Sochi Olympics.

-The 20-year-old, sporting a red, white and blue moustache drawn on her top lip, had the best time in the morning seedings runs and ran away with her quarter and semi-finals over the jumps and rollers of the Extreme Park course.
+The 20-year-old, sporting a fake moustache drawn on her top lip for good luck, had the top time in the morning seedings runs and simply dominated her quarter and semi-finals over the jumps and rollers of the Extreme Park course.

 There was to be no change in the final and she had established a lead of some 10 meters by the time she was a third of the way down the hill.

-Tears of joy flowed as Samkova waited to be led to the podium as her country's first Olympic champion in a snowboard event.
+Tears of joy flowed as Samkova waited to be led to the podium as her country's first Olympic champion in a snowboard event and first gold medalist of the Sochi Games.

-"I just listen to my coach, I just want to be the best and get the maximum from my movement.
-It's just physics, that's all," she said, before adding of her distinctive good luck charm:

-"The last four years have been like I was on a mission - everything I was touching, everything I was eating was to be a better athlete, to get faster on that course," the 33-year-old said.

-"So I'm really happy - like we said, hard work pays off."
+"I knew that if she didn't make any mistakes, she'd get it," said her coach Jakub Flejsar.

+"She's the best in sucking down the jumps and pushing the rollers.
+She's got fast legs and good timing.
+It was actually pretty boring but we liked that."

-French teenager Chloe Trespeuch won the bronze after overhauling Bulgarian Alexandra Jekova over the last couple of hundred meters.
+French teenager Chloe Trespeuch won the bronze after overhauling Bulgarian Alexandra Jekova over the last couple of hundred meters of the race.

-"It's not sunk in yet, it's the best day of my life," said the 19-year-old, who had to be told by one of her rivals that she had won a medal.

-"This is pure bliss.
-All the family is here.
-It's so nice - it's wonderful."

-Defending champion Maelle Ricker of Canada, who was riding with a broken wrist, was eliminated when she fell in the second quarter-final and the same fate befell Turin silver medalist Lindsey Jacobellis in the semis.
+Defending champion Maelle Ricker of Canada, who was riding with a broken wrist, was knocked out when she fell in the second quarter-final and the same fate befell Turin silver medalist Lindsey Jacobellis in the semi-finals.

-Jacobellis, who famously blew a 40-metre lead in the Turin final by showboating on the last hill, was leading her semi-final when she misjudged a landing.
+Jacobellis, who famously blew a 40-metre lead in the Turin final eight years when she tried to do a trick on the last hill, was leading her race but misjudged a landing in the second semi.

-Outspoken Australian Belle Brockhoff was mildly annoyed that a clash with Maltais in the semi-final had cost her a shot at a medal.
+The outspoken Brockhoff was annoyed that her clash with Maltais had cost her a place in the final.

 "If that Canadian hadn't kicked me out I would have won," she said with a smile.